Ian-Ennis/Ian-Ennis/README.md

 ![23](https://user-images.githubusercontent.com/89211252/158245743-d495da7d-0857-4df0-b0e4-e26ed70f0508.png)

-Hello!
-I'm Ian.
-I'm a recent bootcamp graduate, and now I'm immersed in the world of the head-spinning JOB SEARCH.
-Literally every day.
-Thankfully, I have fun projects to work on to keep me sane.
-Oh yeah, and I had fun making above banner from scratch!
-And yes, is 100% being used on my [LinkedIn](https://www.linkedin.com/in/ian-ennis-23b70915a/) (in the name of efficiency).

-I'm curious about languages and tools I don't yet know.
-I like to learn how to use them so I can give them meaningful applications, in.. well, applications.
-Like learning and incorporating Redux into my spaceship-builder app to eliminate use of React component state.
+Welcome!

+About me:

+I love to experiment with how to purposefully use code, while creating fun and enjoyable experiences for the user.
+So far, I have explored color choice, sound, different ways of progressing and guiding users through an application, or providing something of value to overall well-being.

-I also have other interests!
-I'm an avid hiker, camper, climber, and all-around explorer of the mountains west of Denver where I'm originally from.
-I am perpetually fascinated with the environment and astronomy.
-I was raised by social workers and believe in promoting mental health awareness, and incorporate that into my personal set of values.
-And I spend quite of bit of time in the garden.
+I'm an avid hiker, camper, climber, and all-around explorer of the rocky mountains west of Denver where I'm originally from.
+I'm perpetually fascinated with nature, and enjoy packing a back and immersing myself in the woods for hours at a time.
+I'm also a huge fan astronomy and outerspace and see each as frontiers meriting further discovery.

+I was raised by social workers and believe in promoting mental health awareness.
+I think it should be integrated into everyone's set of perosnal values.

+I spend quite of bit of time in the garden, as I enjoy working toward a goal piece by piece not just to look over the work I've accomplished when finished, but to enjoy the process.
+Just like with my coding.

-I've always appreciated the value of a good video game since playing old 90's mac games!
-Like Heroes of Might and Magic (thank you New World Computing).
-And another one by one of my all-time favorite software company relics from my childhood, Ambrosia Software (love you guys wherever you are these days).
-Ambrosia created a wonderfully-brilliant series of games called Escape Velocity, which inspired my Sigma Shipyards apps, which happens to be right here along with my other projects:
+I've always appreciated the value of a good video game since playing old 90's mac games, like the Heroes of Might and Magic series.
+(Thank you, New World Computing).
+Ambrosia Software, a now-relic of the past, also created a wonderfully-brilliant series of games called Escape Velocity, which inspired my Sigma Shipyards app below and is shown along with my other projects!
+So come have a look.

 ➢ [Sigma Shipyards](https://github.com/Ian-Ennis/sigma_shipyards) | Game-focused spaceship builder with the purpose of guiding users through a journey in sci-fi space retro-futurism.